PacketAnglers/atd-avd-l2ls-campus/README.md

 make build
 ```

+> This command executes the following: `ansible-playbook playbooks/build.yml`

 ## STEP #6 - Deploy Configs to your Lab Fabric

 Use the command below to deploy your configurations to your switches.
 This playbook uses Arista's eAPI & eos_config module to do a config replacement of the switch's running_config.